The Redeeming Sin (1929 film)

 The Redeeming Sin is a 1929 American sound part-talkie crime drama film directed by Howard Bretherton.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 According to the film review in Variety, 32 minutes of the total running time featured dialogue.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
-It was produced and distributed by Warner Bros. and stars Dolores Costello.
+It was produced and distributed by Warner Bros.
+Pictures and stars Dolores Costello.
 The Redeeming Sin is a lost film.

 This film is a remake of a 1925 Vitagraph film The Redeeming Sin starring Alla Nazimova.

 Plot

-At the Café du Chat Noir, a notorious hangout for Parisian underworld figures, dancer Joan Billaire (Dolores Costello) discovers that her younger brother, Petit (Philippe De Lacy), is being taught the art of pickpocketing by Mitzi (Nina Quartero), an Apache girl.
-Furious, Joan attacks Mitzi, and in the scuffle is nearly stabbed, only to be saved by Lupine (Warner Richmond), a thief who soon draws Petit deeper into criminal activity.
+At the Café du Chat Noir, a notorious hangout for Parisian underworld figures, dancer Joan Billaire discovers that her younger brother, Petit, is being taught the art of pickpocketing by Mitzi, an Apache girl.
+Furious, Joan attacks Mitzi, and in the scuffle is nearly stabbed, only to be saved by Lupine, a thief who soon draws Petit deeper into criminal activity.

 Lupine uses Petit in an attempted robbery, but when they are discovered by the store's proprietor, Lupine accidentally shoots the boy.
 He escapes with the wounded child and deposits him in a taxicab, whose driver rushes to the Café du Chat Noir to inform Joan.
 Lupine, present at the time, feigns surprise as Joan hurries to her brother.

-Desperate, Joan seeks help from Dr. Raoul de Boise (Conrad Nagel).
+Desperate, Joan seeks help from Dr. Raoul de Boise.
 Suspicious, the doctor tries to alert the police by sending a note to the pharmacist under the pretense of a prescription.
 Joan, realizing the deception, rushes back and demands he operate immediately.
 Despite Raoul's efforts, Petit dies, and in a fit of rage, Joan tries to shoot him.
-Father Colomb (Lionel Belmore), a visiting priest, intervenes.
+Father Colomb, a visiting priest, intervenes.

 A week later, Raoul's medical practice suffers due to Joan threatening his patients.
 She confronts him, bringing her dog for treatment as a pretext.
 Though they quarrel, there's a spark between them, and when they later picnic in the French countryside, their initial animosity turns into romance.